 That being said, there are 3 distinct services that I find invaluable that I use daily that are fantastic and all offer robust, free versions (in addition to paid versions with a few more bells and whistles).
 You owe it to yourself to check out these winners.

 - Dropbox – I’ve written about Dropbox before, but I can’t get enough of singing their praises.
 Just an awesome, easy to use interface that makes having access to my most important files so quick and easy from any computer or any mobile device.
 No matter where I am, or what I have access to, I have what I need, when I need it.
 2 GB free, and an extra 250MB for every friend you invite that signs up.

 - Xmarks – What a relief it is to have all my bookmarks cloud based.
 Whenever I set up a new computer to use, I simply install Xmarks and I can sync my bookmarks as they were on any other machine.
 In addition, if I’m remote on an unfamiliar machine, I can simply login on their website and access my bookmarks there as well.
 Very useful when you need access to the places you frequent often regardless of where or what machine you are on.

 - Lastpass – These folks actually purchased Xmarks, and offer a terrific password management offering.
 With so many different username/passwords across the web, it gets crazy trying to remember everything, and when you buy a new computer, it’s invaluable to be able to simply sync with your Lastpass account to ensure your new machine is ready to rock with all your usernames/passwords at your disposal.

-These are the services that I’ve found most valuable.
+These are the services that I’ve found most valuable with out forgetting the free invoice maker.
 Would love to hear from you on any additional cloud based services you’ve found useful.